coder/coder/SECURITY.md

 # Where should I report security issues?

-Please report security issues via https://coder.com/security/report, providing all relevant information.
+Please report security issues to security@coder.com, providing all relevant information.
 The more details you provide, the easier it will be for us to triage and fix the issue.